-During the exam
+During the test

-After the exam
+After the test

-You can resume your usual activities after your virtual colonoscopy.
+You can restart your usual activities after your virtual colonoscopy.
 You may feel bloated or pass gas for a few hours after the exam as you clear any remaining air or gas from your colon.

 Your test results may be: